romerogroup/pyprocar/sphinx/examples/04-fermi3d/plotting_de_hass_van_alphen.rst

 Showing how to get van alphen fequencies from the fermi surface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Symmetry does not currently work!
+Make sure for fermi surface calculations turn off symmetry

 Van alphen fequencies example.
 De has van alphen frequencies (F) in terms of extremal fermi surface areas (A) is given below.
 To compare the theoretical freuqencies we will compare with the results taken from the experimental paper
 "The Fermi surfaces of copper, silver and gold.
 I. The de Haas-Van alphen effect"(https://doi.org/10.1098/rsta.1962.0011).